MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-define-granular-permissions.md

     Select the **All Users** checkbox to assign the permission set to all users.

-## To get an overview of a user's permissions
+## <a name="to-get-an-overview-of-a-users-permissions" />To get an overview of a user's permissions

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Users**, and then choose the related link.
 2. Open the card of the relevant user.